We grow flowers for a simple reason: we love them, and they are beautiful.

 The cut flower part of our farm is 100% a passion project.
 While food is stunningly beautiful, and we love growing veggies and feeding people, we also feel strongly about the importance of ephemeral, nature-based, beauty-for-beauty's sake in our lives.
 But more than that, the beauty of flowers is a true form of nourishment.
 There is nothing like the jolt of pure joy that comes from seeing a truly gorgeous dahlia bloom, or a wild and rambling arrangement.
 It makes us pause, just for a moment.
 Helps us be present.
 Connects us to the seasons, and to the wild natural world that's out there doing it's own thing, breathing just like we do.
 This is why we grow flowers.

 how we grow

-Flower arranging is an art and a science we are just beginning to explore, and we love it!
+Flower arranging is an art we are just beginning to explore, and we love it!
 Creating a beautiful arrangement brings us joy, and joy to all of those who see it.
 There's nothing better!